 For an onshore (also termed as a "mainland") presence, i.e., outside a free zone, foreign parties can either establish a company which will be governed by the CCL.
-The most common vehicles used by investors are a single person limited liability company (where the company carries out activities which fall under the positive list of activities in the said Emirate) or a limited liability company that will have two or more shareholders (normally used when a UAE partner is required to hold a certain percentage of the shareholding in the company).
+The most common vehicles used by investors are a single person limited liability company (where the company carries out activities which fall under the positive list of activities in the said Emirate) or a limited liability company that will have two or more shareholders (normally used in a joint venture arrangement or when a UAE partner is required to hold a certain percentage of the shareholding in the company).